Tălmaciu

 Tălmaciu (Talmesch; Nagytalmács) is a town in Sibiu County, in central Romania, 20 km south of the county seat, Sibiu.
 It lies on the eastern end of the Mărginimea Sibiului area.

-At the 2011 census, 95.3% of inhabitants were Romanians, 3.3% Roma, 0.8% Hungarians and 0.6% Germans.

 Geography

 Tălmaciu is situated at the confluence of the Sadu and Cibin rivers, 2 km before the confluence of the Cibin with the Olt River.
 It lies on one of the main access routes between Transylvania and Wallachia, at the northern entrance of the Turnu Roșu Pass; the European route E81 passes through it.
 The town administers two villages: